mibengt/evolene/README.md

 EVOLENE_DIRECTORY='`/var/lib/jenkins/workspace/evolene/dist/evolene-1.6`'
 ```

-# How to setup Evolene on Jenkins
+# :computer: How to setup Evolene on Jenkins

 ## 1. Set up a build task that builds Evolene
 Add an *Execute shell* Step and run.